Routine preventive care and early diagnosis are important to helping our senior pets maintain a good quality of life through their golden years.

 Our pets' kidneys tend to lose their function as they age.
 Sometimes, kidney disease can be caused by medications used to treat other common conditions seen in geriatric pets.

 While chronic kidney disease cannot be cured, it can be managed with a combination of diet and medications.

 Our Brodheadsville vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
 Older pets can experience an increase in accidents as the bladder muscles weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.

-As part of your pet's geriatric care, our vet will examine your cat or dog, ask about their home life in detail and carry out tests that may be required to receive additional insight into their general physical health and condition.
+As part of your cat's or dog's geriatric veterinary care, our vet will examine your pet, ask about their home life in detail and carry out tests that may be required to receive additional insight into their general physical health and condition.

 Based on the findings, we'll recommend a treatment plan that can include medication, specific activities, and dietary changes that may help improve your senior pet's health, well-being, and comfort.

 Preventive care is essential to helping your senior pet live out their years with you as happy, healthy, and fulfilled as possible.
 It also gives our veterinarians the opportunity to monitor your pet's health and detect diseases early.